-After all, Tracie was less than 200 points shy of a perfect 2400 on her SAT; she made the highest possible score on all five of her AP Exams ; she had a solid GPA, had studied abroad, and she even started her own small business while in high school.
-No one thought Tracie would be denied admission anywhere.
+Everyone believed Patricia* would gain admission to any college she chose.
+An exceptional student, Patricia was less than 200 points from a perfect 2400 on her SAT; she made the highest possible score on all five of her AP Exams; she had a solid GPA, had studied abroad, and she even started her own small business while in high school.

-Caveat: All along, I thought Tracie should choose the state school closer to her home.
+All along, I thought Patricia should choose the state school closer to her home.
 It is an excellent university and I thought she would thrive there.
 Plus, I’ve never much cared for those exclusive schools with the skinny little admission rates.
-But that’s not the point.
-Tracie was an outstanding applicant with superior qualifications.
+But that’s not the point: Patricia was an outstanding applicant with superior qualifications.

-- There was nothing else you could have done to increase your chances of admittance.
+- There is nothing else you could have done to increase your chances of admittance.
 Rejection happens for so many reasons unrelated to you.
-Stop obsessing about what you should have or could have or might have.
+Stop obsessing about should’ve/could’ve/might’ve.
 You gave it your best and your best is fantastic!
 You have no reason to be ashamed or regretful.

 - It isn’t fair.
-Like many other things in life, this is absolutely not fair.
-Likewise, it’s not fair that some kids have loving parents and some don’t, that bullies don’t get caught, or that hungry people don’t get fed.
-But I digress.
+Like many other things in life, college admission is absolutely not fair.
+Likewise, it’s not fair that some kids have loving parents and some don’t, that bullies don’t get caught, or that hungry people don’t get fed, but I digress.
 The entire college admissions system is built on glaring inequities (i.e. athletic ability over academic potential, legacy students who are just barely eligible over high-performing newcomers, plus, application fees that shut out students with limited financial resources, just to name a few).
 It is totally not fair.
 It stinks.

 - It’s okay to feel whatever you feel.
-(My mother says feelings are just feelings–not moral indictments.
-My mother is right.)
+My mother says feelings are just feelings–not moral indictments; my mother is right.
 Listen, you worked hard at this and now it seems like you’ve failed.
 Your dreams matter; and it’s sad when one dies.
 It is completely right and even good that you should grieve.
 Really.
 Allow yourself to experience the depth of it.
-Once you touch the bottom, though, when you are ready, push off of it and start swimming for the surface.
+Once you reach the bottom, push off of it and start swimming for the surface.
 Just look for the light (I promise it’s there) and keep reaching up.